Italy cultural insights

 Italians are rather lax when it comes to absenteeism and delivery of work product after the agreed upon date (provided that evidence or a plausible justification is offered).
 Punctuality in arriving at work, and above all for meetings, is important.
 However, when you are invited for dinner, delay your arrival about twenty minutes, and in the case of a party or special occasion you may delay your arrival by about thirty to sixty minutes.

 Italians typically dress very fashionably regardless of their age or gender.
 Men are expected to wear suits and ties in most office environments.
 Whereas women definitely have a wider range of clothing options which tend to be more provocative than female business apparel in Canada.
-It is very common to see mid-aged women dressed according to the latest trend whether it is leather suits, fishnet stockings or stiletto boots.
-Clearly, women in the workplace are encouraged to dress in a flattering way, sometimes even with cleavage exposed.
 Although it might appear as though most women dress-up in Italy, any woman needs to think twice about how her clothing will attract attention outside of the office on her way to and from work.
 It is not difficult to attract much unwanted attention on the Metro and surrounding streets.
 As a female it is advised to dress as you wish but to take into consideration and be prepared for the reactions you might get, especially if you look like a foreigner.